- About Our Center

 Property Tax/Rent Rebate

-Property Tax and Rent Rebate applications for the 2017 tax year will be available.
-If you qualify for this program, you can receive a rebate up to $650.
-You must have been 65 by Dec.
-31, 2017, with a maximum household income level of $35,000 for a homeowner and $15,000 for a renter.
+Property Tax and Rent Rebate paper applications for the 2020 tax year will be available by early February.
+New for 2021: you can apply online for this rebate at the PA Dept. of Revenue’s myPATH portal by CLICKING HERE.
+If you qualify, you can receive a rebate up to $650.
+You must have been 65 by December 31, 2020, with a maximum household income of $35,000 for a homeowner and $15,000 for a renter.
 Widows and widowers aged 50 or older and people with disabilities over 18 may also qualify.
 In computing income, only 50% of Social Security and Railroad retirement benefits are counted.
-The application deadline is June 30, 2018.
+The application deadline is June 30, 2021.

 Free shared ride service to Encore Experiences is available if you are age 65 or older.
 Rides must be booked at least one day in advance by calling Encore Experiences by 1:00 PM.
 Inquire in the office for TransNet registration information.
 To cancel a TransNet ride, please call TransNet directly at 215-542-7433.